 The Service Station team Focuses on gasoline service stations that serve the public, which can emit volatile organic compounds (VOCs).
 Inspectors in this team are assigned a geographic region.
-From this team, 2 inspectors regularly conduct compliance activities in SBM.
+From this team, 2 inspectors regularly conduct compliance activities in WCWLB.

 The Toxics team focuses on facilities that emit Toxic Air Contaminants, including hexavalent chromium, lead, and other toxic metals.
 Examples of these facilities include landfills, waste treatment facilities, water treatment facilities, lead acid battery manufacturers, and chromium plating and anodizing shops.
-Inspectors in this team are assigned a geographic region, and 1 inspector regularly conducts compliance activities in SBM.
+Inspectors in this team are assigned a geographic region, and 2 inspectors regularly conduct compliance activities in WCWLB.